amazon-archives/sagemaker-containers/README.md

 pip install sagemaker-containers
 ```

-SageMaker Containers gives you tools to create SageMaker-compatible containers, and has additional tools for letting you create Frameworks (SageMaker-compatible containers that can run arbitrary python scripts)
+SageMaker Containers gives you tools to create SageMaker-compatible containers, and has additional tools for letting you create Frameworks (SageMaker-compatible containers that can run arbitrary python scripts).

 [SageMaker Chainer Container](https://github.com/aws/sagemaker-chainer-container) uses sagemaker-containers.

 [SageMaker TensorFlow Container](https://github.com/aws/sagemaker-tensorflow-container) and [SageMaker MXNet Container](https://github.com/aws/sagemaker-mxnet-container) will be ported to use it as well in the future.

-## Getting Started -  How an user script is executed for training in SageMaker
+## Getting Started -  Executing User Scripts on Amazon SageMaker

 The objective of this tutorial is to explain how a script is executed inside any SageMaker-compatible container using **SageMaker Containers**.

 ### Creating the training job

-A SageMaker training job created using the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk#sagemaker-python-sdk-overview) [```Chainer```](https://github.com/aws/sagemaker-python-sdk#chainer-sagemaker-estimators), [```TensorFlow```](https://github.com/aws/sagemaker-python-sdk#tensorflow-sagemaker-estimators). and [```MXNet```](https://github.com/aws/sagemaker-python-sdk#mxnet-sagemaker-estimators) takes an user script containing the model to be trained, the Hyperparameters required by the script, and information about the input data.
+A SageMaker training job created using the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk#sagemaker-python-sdk-overview) [```Chainer```](https://github.com/aws/sagemaker-python-sdk#chainer-sagemaker-estimators), [```TensorFlow```](https://github.com/aws/sagemaker-python-sdk#tensorflow-sagemaker-estimators) and [```MXNet```](https://github.com/aws/sagemaker-python-sdk#mxnet-sagemaker-estimators) takes an user script containing the model to be trained, the Hyperparameters required by the script, and information about the input data.
 For example:

 ```python
 from sagemaker.chainer import Chainer